Osteopathy

 On your first visit to an osteopathic clinic, the practitioner will ask you about your medical history as well as the health concerns for which you are seeking treatment.
 You will be given a thorough examination which may include neurological tests[13] and diagnostic scans.
 Your osteopath might also ask you to perform various stretches and diagnostic motions to evaluate your mobility and identify possible problems with your posture and alignment.

-Your osteopath will develop a diagnosis and a treatment plan intended to address your health concern but also support your overall wellness.
+Your osteopath will develop a diagnosis and a treatment plan intended to address your health concerns but also support your overall wellness.
 The treatment may include manual therapies[14] such as gently moving various joints through their range of motion, soft-tissue massage, spinal adjustments and stretches.

 Because osteopathy is a holistic treatment that emphasises whole-body health, your practitioner may likely work on several different parts of your body, not just where it hurts[15]